tushargoel86/system_design_principle/indexes/Readme.md

 key columns are NOT NULL and InnoDB uses it as the clustered index.

-If the table has no PRIMARY KEY or suitable UNIQUE index, InnoDB internally generates a hidden clustered index named GEN_CLUST_INDEX on a synthetic column containing row ID values
+If the table has no PRIMARY KEY or suitable UNIQUE index, InnoDB internally generates a hidden clustered index named GEN_CLUST_INDEX on a synthetic column containing row ID values.

+We can have only have 1 clustered index whether primary key or composite key index.
+To use different clustered index we need to delete older one.
 </p>